 While it seems obvious, do not forget to care for your children and the children of your loved one.
-Many survivors report having lapses in memory or judgment when it comes to childcare, children in school, children needing rides, pets at home, etc. This is part of the shock and grieving process, but something of which you need remain aware.
-In the days after the crash, if you feel overwhelmed with tasks, depend on reliable friends and family members to assist with taking care of children and pets.
+Many survivors report having lapses in memory or judgment when it comes to childcare, children in school, children needing rides, pets at home, etc. This is part of the shock and grieving process, but something of which you need to be aware.

+In the days after the crash, you may feel overwhelmed with tasks.
+Many survivors call on friends and family members to assist with taking care of children.